Lesbian Love and Sex in Art History

 Here is one more beautiful example of shunga art.
 Katsushika Hokusai, the man behind The Great Wave off Kanagawa, made it.
 It shows a lesbian couple engaging in intercourse using a double-ended harigata (dildo).

-The Middle Age and Renaissance didn’t have any relevant works.
-However, from the 18th century, lesbian love became more culturally visible.
+The Middle Ages and Renaissance didn’t have any relevant works.
+However, from the 18th century, lesbian art and love became more culturally visible.
 Many artists, mainly male, depicted female lesbian relations and in this way expressed their opinion on lesbianism.

 I will start with a masterpiece by Gustave Courbet.
 Courbet was famous for rejecting social norms and traditional views.
 He liked to show the bare truth, even if it would cause criticism.
 For example, one of his most controversial works is the one above, The Sleepers.
 It even was not allowed to be exhibited publicly until 1988.

-Opposite to Coubert, who openly and uncensoredly spoke up about lesbianism, was Auguste Rodin.
+In opposition to Coubert, who openly spoke up about lesbianism, was Auguste Rodin.
 Rodin created many artworks on the theme of lesbianism, which in his times was considered a mental disorder.
 The purpose of his works was to shock in order to highlight the dangerous nature of lesbian affection.
 For example, this work above was never exhibited during the artist’s lifetime due to its “blatant homoeroticism”.

 At the turn of the 19th and 20th centuries, a lot of lesbian art was inspired by mythology.
 Here is an example where the artist was inspired by the story of Sappho.